 It is a great deal of work and weeks of meticulous planning and execution, what with limited help and two wee ones, but it is a kind of busy that I thrive on.
 There is something about this festival that infuses me with exceptional energy and gusto and makes me want to really push my limits.
 I remember when my eldest was just about 2 months old and I was still battling postpartum woes and Diwali was round the corner.
 I had obviously not planned much but on the festival day, just couldn’t help walking down to the flower market and buying flowers and sending the husband packing to buy diyas and sweets.
 Miraculously little S too cooperated and we got a beautiful puja done with the in-laws who were visiting.
 There is something special about this festival for sure.
 Do you agree?

-So,after a week long of Diwali festivities and enjoying a whole lot of decadent (read rich )meals and sugary desserts our systems were craving for something soothing and light.
-And to be honest, I had spent sooo much time in the kitchen prepping for Diwali, I wasn’t really looking forward to spending more than half hour in the kitchen.
-And that is why this Dahi-Baingan happened.
-I had eaten the Hyderabadi rich and spicy version of Eggplant in yogurt several times but this light, stewy kind I tried only after my marriage at my husband’s house.
-But for some reason or the other never ended up trying this earlier.
-Anyhow, there is a right time for everything and our post Diwali “detox” seemed like a good enough reason to prepare this delicacy.
+So, after a week-long of Diwali festivities and enjoying a whole lot of decadent (read rich) meals and sugary desserts our systems were craving for something soothing and light.
+And to be honest, I had spent sooo much time in the kitchen prepping for Diwali, I wasn’t really looking forward to spending more than half-hour in the kitchen.
+And that is why this Dahi Baingan happened.
+I had eaten the Hyderabadi rich and spicy version of eggplant in yogurt several times but this light, and stewy version I tried only after my marriage at my husband’s house.
+But for some reason or the other never ended up preparing it earlier.
+Anyhow, there is a right time for everything and our post-Diwali “detox” seemed like a good enough reason to prepare this delicacy.
 So, here is a step by step recipe for you to try at home.